brisbanemakerspace/bms-wiki/howto/find-someone.md

 > If you have a complaint about an individual person or another member, do not post publicly on Discord or the member forum.
 Please send an email directly to [committee@brisbanemaker.space](mailto:committee@brisbanemaker.space) for help.
 {.is-info}

+**Note: unsolicited commercial contact using these contact details is prohibited.**

 ## The Committee
 These volunteers are responsible for specific areas of governance and operations as explained below.
 If your concern doesn't fall into one of these areas, keep reading.